Enteee/duckpond.ch/_posts/2016-06-21-weak-dh-params.md

 [...]
 ```

-Then I extracted the transmitted $$ g^{r_{c}} $$ from the [ssl-handshake]:
+After this I extracted the transmitted $$ g^{r_{c}} $$ from the [ssl-handshake]:

 ```python
 In : gr_c = 0xac5b13ac2d295e8779d1beca26c06f54071d804dd82914160941732f6252875ac61704b925f2e540fead8ef29cc678604cf060f49ca9b5008aa5763ffcf0cced3271000c3ecf7b089e05dd506a9ca9e438c75db80da2a93c6081a5412
 ```

 and realized that I fucked up.
-Emphemeral DH (DHE) uses a new $$ r_{c} $$ for every connection.
-Which is a good thing to do, but for now very annoying as it makes it hard to reproduce results.
+Ephemeral DH (DHE) uses a new $$ r_{c} $$ for every connection.
+Which is a good thing to do, but for now very annoying.
+DHE makes it hard to reproduce results.
 Attaching a debugger quickly revealed that Openssl does load the provided DH-parameters but is not using them once the Client Key Exchange-message is generated.
-So I patched Openssl's crypto/dh/dh_key.c:generate_key() so that it always returns the first loaded key, which is the one we provide via the '-key' parameter [^8]:
+So I patched Openssl's crypto/dh/dh_key.c:generate_key() and made it always return the first loaded key [^8].
+The first loaded key is the one we provide via the '-key' parameter:

 ```c
 diff --git a/crypto/dh/dh_key.c b/crypto/dh/dh_key.c